‘There was no problem’: Dr. Dre speaks on Eminem taking a knee during Super Bowl halftime show - NewsBreak

 This goes along with what the NFL told FOX News, saying they were well aware Eminem was going to make the gesture during his performance.

-Dre also mentioned that Lamar had to remove a line regarding gangs, but said no one thought it was a big deal.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter
+Dre also mentioned that Lamar had to remove a line regarding gangs, but said no one thought it was a big deal.Here’s what the Super Bowl ad with the floating QR code was for

 “All in all, everybody came in, we were professional, everybody was on time, everybody really felt the magnitude of what that thing was and what we were going to be able to accomplish,” Dre told TMZ.
 “It was a fantastic experience.”